 - Goldsmiths College, University of London

 The programme requires students to study up to four subjects for a year beyond GCSE, to a standard equivalent to AS level.
 Students study their chosen subjects for two and half terms before completing an exam of between 1.5 and 3 hours in each subject.
-Only Art does not have a formal exam, but instead has a series of activities culminating in a viva for Year 12 students.
+Only Art & Design does not have a formal exam, but instead a moderator appointed by Goldsmiths visits the school to inspect the quality of student work in order to provide a grade.

 - Art and design